openebs-archive/openebs-docs/docs/architecture.md

 ------

-OpenEBS follows CAS model where each volume has a dedicated controller POD and a set of replica PODs.
-The advantages of CAS architecture can be read here.
-To simplify the deployment by Operators/Administrators and usage by application developers, OpenEBS is integrated well into the Kubernetes concepts and recommended patterns.
+OpenEBS follows the container attached storage or CAS model.
+As a part of this approach, each volume has a dedicated controller POD and a set of replica PODs.
+The advantages of the CAS architecture are discussed on the CNCF blog here (https://www.cncf.io/blog/2018/04/19/container-attached-storage-a-primer/).
+OpenEBS is simple to operate and to use largely because it looks and feels like other cloud native and Kubernetes friendly projects.

 ![OpenEBS-Architecture-Overview](/docs/assets/openebs-arch.png)

-OpenEBS solution/project has many components, which can be grouped into the following categories.
+OpenEBS has many components, which can be grouped into the following categories.

 - [Control plane components](#ControlPlane) - Provisioner, API Server, volume exports, and volume sidecars
 - [Data plane components](#DataPlane) - Jiva and cStor
-- [Node disk manager](#NDM) - Discover, monitor, and manage the disks attached to the Kubernetes node
+- [Node disk manager](#NDM) - Discover, monitor, and manage the media attached to the Kubernetes node
-- [Integrations with cloud native tools](#CNTools)  - For more productivity on storage front, integrations are done with Prometheus, Grafana, Fluentd, and Jaeger
+- [Integrations with cloud native tools](#CNTools)  - Integrations are done with Prometheus, Grafana, Fluentd, and Jaeger

 <a name="ControlPlane"></a>